navhaxs/9447-fuzzer/README.md

 * fuzz it.

-* improve the fuzzing efficiency.
+* improve the fuzzer for efficiency and smartness.

 ## 2) Retrospective analysis

-* Pick 3 different web servers
+* Pick 3 different web servers (look up cve's)

 * Find _memory corruption bugs_

-* Fuzz for these vulns
+* Try fuzz for these vulns